pjnalls/jobdemand/README.md

         Jobdemand
     </h1>
 </div>
-A project that creates a visualization of the demand for each job the user picks to help them see what jobs are most in demand.
+A Python app that generates charts showing the jobs users pick and their demand from 2023 to 2033.

 ## Prerequiste